ObjectModules/deploy/[Mapping]-Comparison.md

 On the next step the spreading will take the comparison process which will let the one that has a better result to take the place on the main process.
 This kind of spreading will remain the whole system to stay on its behavior as a unique process.

-Please check the appearance of the settlement concept:
+Please check the appearance of the comparison process in our concept:

 ###Overall Diagram
 ![Flow](https://hyipworld.github.io/images/github/doc/figure16.png)